cpgarvey/JLPTKanjiJisho/README.md

 ## Contributing

-Contributions are welcome, especially in building the model that eventually will contain about 2,000 kanji entries.
+As mentioned above this application is still under development, so contributions are welcome, especially in building the model that eventually will contain about 2,000 kanji entries.
 Please visit the issues tab for various items that need to be completed or addressed.

 ## License